boratanrikulu/skyddad/README.md

 ```
 NAME:
-   Skyddad - A mail client that keep you safe.
+   Skyddad - A mail client that keeps you safe.

 USAGE:
    skyddad [global options] command [command options] [arguments...]

 COMMANDS:
-   mails      Show all mails that is sent by the user.
+   mails        Show all mails that were sent by the user.
    send-mail    Send mail to the user.
-   sign-up    Sign up to use the mail mail service.
+   sign-up      Sign up to the mail service.
+   spam-attack  Attack to the user with spam mails.
    help, h      Shows a list of commands or help for one command

 GLOBAL OPTIONS:
    --help, -h  show help (default: false)